 There are many other reasons why someone would consider having their sportbike stretched, but the above-mentioned ones are some of the most common ones.
 When it comes down to it, the decision to consider such a change really boils down to personal preference and what someone feels more comfortable with.

-Although the stretched sportbike is ideal for those that race, they might not be as ideal for daily use such as commuting.
+Although the stretched motorbike is ideal for those that race, they might not be as ideal for daily use such as commuting.
 This kind of bike is best left to those who race and only race.

 The idea behind having a sportbike stretched is not anything new, but it’s mainly used in the world of racing.
 That being said, there may be some other reasons why someone would consider getting their motorbike extended when they could simply get another bike that would fit them better instead.
 If you want, you can join a forum community dedicated to sport bike enthusiasts and owners for better understanding.

 The only thing you should consider before stretching your sportbike is whether or not the change will affect the appearance of your vehicle in a negative manner.
-Despite what others might say about this kind of modification, it has its benefits if done right without compromising the engineer aspects found on every vehicle out there.
+Despite what others might say about this kind of modification, it has its benefits if done right without compromising the engineering aspects found on every vehicle out there.